anthonyec/slackmark/README.md

-# slackmark
+# Slackmark - Slack notifications for Dropmark

-Slack notifications for Dropmark
+Slackmark is a node server that checks Dropmark every so often and posts to a Slack channel of your choice when there's something new.

 ## Setup
 Create a file called config.js at the root and fill in the details: